About Bromley Education

 About Matt Bromley

-Matt Bromley is an education writer and advisor with twenty years’ experience in teaching and leadership.
-He also works as a public speaker, trainer, and school improvement lead, and is a school governor.
+Matt Bromley is an education writer and advisor with over twenty years’ experience in teaching and leadership including as a secondary school headteacher and principal, FE college vice principal, and MAT director.
+He also works as a public speaker, trainer, and school improvement lead, and is a primary school governor.

 Matt writes for various newspapers and magazines including TES, SecEd, Headteacher Update, SEN Leader, School Business Manager Magazine, Children & Young People Now, Attendance Matters Magazine, and School Inspection+Improvement Magazine.